camunda/camunda-docs-manual/content/reference/rest/process-definition/put-activate-suspend-by-id.md

 ---

-Activate or suspend a given process definition by id or by latest version of process definition key.
+Activates or suspends a given process definition by id or by latest version of process definition key.

 # Method

 PUT `/process-definition/{id}/suspended`

-PUT `/process-definition/key/{key}/suspended` (suspend the latest version of process definition which belongs to no tenant)
+PUT `/process-definition/key/{key}/suspended` (suspend the latest version of the process definition which belongs to no tenant)

-PUT `/process-definition/key/{key}/tenant-id/{tenant-id}/suspended` (suspended the latest version of process definition for tenant)
+PUT `/process-definition/key/{key}/tenant-id/{tenant-id}/suspended` (suspended the latest version of the process definition for tenant)

 # Parameters